savau/nixos-config/README.md

 - One partition of size 500M in FAT32 (EFI partition)
 - One partition with LVM on LUKS, containing both the swap and the root filesystem
     - (Note: only works with LUKS1 in case of Grub!)
-- As a rule of thumb: The amount of swap space should be double the amount of physical RAM available on your machine
+- General rule of thumb: The amount of swap space should be double the amount of physical RAM available on your machine

 Set up the encrypted LUKS partition and open it:
 ```
-$ cryptsetup luksFormat /dev/nvme0n1p2
+$ cryptsetup luksFormat /dev/
 $ cryptsetup luksOpen /dev/nvme0n1p2 enc-pv
 ```